- Posted on

 As mentioned, the second figure is a measure of the water resistance of a device.
 Zero means that a device does not have any protection against moisture.
 Eight, the highest value, stands for a completely waterproof device that can be used even under water.

-Below is a complete overview of the different IP values:
+Below in the IP value table you can see a complete overview of the different IP values:

 - IP0X - no protection